electricimp/impTest/README.md

 where:

 * `-d` &mdash; prints the debug output
-* `-g` &mdash; used to provide a path to the file with GitHub credentials.
+* `-g` &mdash; provides a path to the file with GitHub credentials.
 A relative or absolute path can be used.
 Generation fails if any intermediate directory in the path does not exist.
 If `-c` option is not specified, the `.imptest-auth` file in the current directory is assumed.
-* `-f` &mdash; used to update (overwrite) an existing file.
+* `-f` &mdash; updates (overwrites) an existing file.
 If the specified file already exists, this option must be explicitly specified to update it.

 The file syntax is as follows: